-Potential energy functions and gradients are familiar from classical mechanics taught in foundational courses in physics and engineering.
-Operations of the VE potential difference detector resemble taking the first derivative of a potential energy function.
+In mathematical mechanics, a gradient is defined as a first spatial derivative of a energy function.
+Operations of the VE potential difference detector resemble taking such a first derivative of a potential energy function.

 Operations of a balancing unit resemble taking a second derivative.
 In the Fig. 44(b) design, the second derivative of the VE potential across spatial units drives the change of VE potential in time.